-Every year in British Columbia around 1000 bears are destroyed!
+Every year in British Columbia between 8 & 800 bears are destroyed!

-Garbage, bird feeders and tree fruits can bring bears near your home and family.
+Garbage, bird feeders and tree fruits can attract bears to your yard, family and neighbourhood.
 Once a bear becomes used to human food sources it becomes habituated, usually resulting in the bear being destroyed.
 It is important to keep wildlife wlld and communities safe.

 - BEAR SMART Website

 - Bears on Your Property - Brochure for Agricultural Growers (also available in PUNJABI)

 - Residential and Commercial Garbage Bins (contact RDOS for rental options)

 - Build Your Own Bear-Resistant Garbage Enclosure (courtesy Living With Wildlife Foundation)